carbon-language/carbon-lang/docs/project/teams/conduct_team.md

 documentation and add them to the respective infrastructure.

-The Conduct Team is typically recruited from among our active moderators -- if you are interested, reach out to any of the moderators to get involved.
+The Conduct Team is typically recruited from among our active moderators -- if you are interested, reaching out to any of the moderators about helping with moderation is a good first step.